-As a collaborative effort of the Center for Russian and East European Studies (REES) and the Asian Studies Center (ASC), the Central Eurasia Initiative furthers Pitt’s significant academic programming focused on this vast and diverse region that connects East Europe to West Asia through the Middle East and the former Soviet republics of Central Asia.
+As a collaborative effort of the Center for Russian, East European and Eurasian Studies (REEES) and the Asian Studies Center (ASC), the Central Eurasia Initiative furthers Pitt’s significant academic programming focused on this vast and diverse region that connects East Europe to West Asia through the Middle East and the former Soviet republics of Central Asia.

 - Bryan Hanks, Chair, Anthropology